Neena Raj Sep 19, 2025

 • Familiarity with UAE tendering procedures and international procurement standards

-• Negotiation skills to secure favorable terms without compromising compliance
+• Negotiation skills to secure favourable terms without compromising compliance

 • Analytical skills to assess supplier risks, costs, and value delivery